DCC-EX/dcc-ex.github.io/docs/ex-ioexpander/supported-devices.rst

 .. warning::

   Support for the F411RE is experimental at best right now.
-While the software compiles and it appears to operate normally, no actual I/O testing has been performed.
+While the software compiles and it appears to operate normally, only basic I/O testing has been performed.

+  Note also that as a 3.3V microcontroller, not all pins are 5V tolerant.

 .. image:: /_static/images/nucleo/nucleo-f411re-pinout.png
   :alt: Nucleo F411RE pin out